3 – 5 December 2020

 The question of clinical and scientific evidence is a topic that is increasingly gaining importance in operative medicine from various aspects.
 As surgeons and scientists, we question our daily actions and strategies and compare them with other methods in order to participate in the further development and improvement of therapeutic concepts.
 On the other hand, our treatments are increasingly being questioned by patients and payers, who also demand proof of scientific evidence as the basis for their decision and also for the acceptance of therapies in the reimbursement systems.

-We would like to take account of this aspect and this development on 4 and 5 December in Regensburg with a new and innovative congress entitled “Evidence in Knee Surgery” and in the first year of the event focus on the “cartilage repair” topic.
+We would like to take account of this aspect and this development in Regensburg, 3-5 December 2020 with a combined meeting of an already established conference called TIRM (Translation in Regenerative Medicine) and a new and innovative congress entitled “Evidence in Knee Surgery”.
+The event will focus on the regenerative “cartilage repair”.
 This also represents a very well-suited subject area – also due to the regulatory requirements and the problems of reimbursement – in order to discuss the topic of evidence and to draw common insights and conclusions.

-We would be very happy if you’ll come to Regensburg on 4 and 5 December 2020 to discuss with us.
+We would be very happy if you would join us in Regensburg, 3 – 5 December 2020, to discuss with us.

-Peter Angele, Philipp Niemeyer, Tim Spalding & Peter Verdonk
+Peter Angele, Philipp Niemeyer, Tim Spalding and Peter Verdonk